ibrahimshittu/ibrahimshittu/README.md

 With extensive experience working in small and large teams at startups and enterprise corporations, I have honed my ability to translate business ideas and product requirements into robust and lasting solutions.
 I have a deep understanding of scrum and agile methodologies, and value the importance of providing clear, consistent feedback and communication.

-As a lifelong learner, I am constantly seeking to acquire new knowledge and skills to improve my craft.
+As a lifelong learner, I am constantly seeking to acquire more knowledge and skills to improve my craft.
 I am passionate about driving a paradigm shift and being at the forefront of innovative solutions.

 In short, I am committed to creating solutions that truly make a difference!